-Between two transport adapters

-Between a transport adapter and a transport switch
+- Between two transport adapters - Between a transport adapter and a transport switch

-For more information about the purpose and function of the cluster interconnect, see "Cluster Interconnect" in Oracle Solaris Cluster 4.3 Concepts Guide.
+For more information about the purpose and function of the cluster interconnect, see Cluster Interconnect in Concepts for Oracle Solaris Cluster 4.4.

-Note - You do not need to configure a cluster interconnect for a single-host cluster.
+You do not need to configure a cluster interconnect for a single-host cluster.
 However, if you anticipate eventually adding more nodes to a single-host cluster configuration, you might want to configure the cluster interconnect for future use.